ProfRandom/WMB_OPub/Article_Library/Meta/Neolexicosis — The Worldmaker's Malady.md

 To create precise, intuitive, reusable conceptual handles for worldmaking.

 **Examples:**
-- **Planemon, stellamon, duramon, peramon** — systematic mononic conformations.
+- **Planemon, stellamon, duromon, peromon** — systematic mononic conformations.
 - **Tempostat** — the calendrical zero-point.
 - **Cascading Rounding Notation (CRN)** — a bespoke solution to a bespoke problem.
 - **GEWE** — a narrative-coherence principle that deserved a name.